SEWING PATTERNS DEMYSTIFIED

-Many companies now offer the digital choice and being able to download a pattern from the internet is becoming a popular way to buy patterns.
+Most of the independent sewing brands now offer the digital choice and being able to download a pattern from the internet is becoming a very popular way to buy patterns.

 - There's no print production or postage charges so these can be a cheaper way to buy patterns

 - The pattern can be saved on your computer and printed out as many times as you need for making different sizes or alterations.

 - There can be a much wider range to choose from